SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img15](https://user-images.githubusercontent.com/92877810/138148609-3571c0e6-209d-4760-aa8d-99fb5c9f902f.png)

-Welcome to Linked Analysis!
+ℹ️Welcome to Linked Analysis!

 Linked Analysis allows the user to define which widgets will be affected when interacting with the input control.
 By default an input control will be applied to all widgets on the page, but a story designer can also choose to only apply the input control to a selected set of widgets.
 This is often done when one wants to compare difference slices of the data side by side.

 ![img16](https://user-images.githubusercontent.com/92877810/138148611-44194bc3-2b8b-4552-955b-6cdb6971ac59.png)

-We only want our page filter to apply to select charts.
+🚩We only want our page filter to apply to select charts.
 We can select these in the Linked Analysis Panel.

 27. Click **Only Selected Widgets**